paulnta/Polliwog/report/README.md

 Let's assume that we want to remove a question document.
 We have to update parent poll's questions list in order to ensure database consistency.
 Mechanisms of delete on cascade, update on cascade and so on must be set up.
 This parent poll would have to be found at a given point in time.
 Storing parent poll's ID avoids querying all polls to find the good one to be updated.

 It results from the above that storing parent ID can improve computing perfomance.
 Of course it is necessary to maintain consistency on both sides in return.
+That is the price to pay for having a design as easy to implement.

 ### <a name="RestAPI"></a> REST API